Jordan094/Black-Cats-Bulletin/README.md

   * News - Has news and updates about the club
   * Fixtures - Shows the latest fixtures and recent results.
   * Join the club - Has 2 options.
 Join the club fully (Create an account) or sign up for email updates.
+  * Sign up success page - Confirming you have joined the club.
   * 404 Page - A page I do not intend users to find.
 This page should only be displayed when there is a broken URL.

 ## Header